-Type “are brazilians” on Google or on Youtube and this question will appear.
 “Are Brazilians Hispanic?”, “are Brazilians Latino?”, “are Brazilians Hispanic or Latino”?
-The answer isn’t that simple, so we decided to write a post about this subject and explore it further.
+The answer isn’t that simple, so we decided to explore the subject further.

 Hispanic and Latino

-First of all, it’s important to note that these demonyms are not popular outside of the United States!
+First of all, it’s important to note that these terms are not popular outside of the United States!

 In Spanish, for instance, we use “latinoamericanos” (lit.
 Latin Americans) to refer to people living in Central and South America who speak a Romance language.
 “Latinos” are people who speak languages derived from Latin (in English, Romance Languages), so we consider ourselves, our Portuguese neighbors, the Frenchmen and the Italians to be “latinos” as well.
 For example, “los pueblos latinos comen mejor” (Latin peoples eat better).